fabSchneider/FabSave/README.md

 Current features of version 0.1.0 include:
 - Save GameObject data to json.
 - Load json data and instantiate objects with the loaded data.
+- Save and load bools, ints, floats strings and arrays with ease.
 - Callbacks for saving and loading custom data
 - Save references to other scene objects